anVSS1/PFA--Revealing-Insights-/README.md

 # Sales Analytics and Prediction Project

 This project dives deep into customer sales data to uncover valuable insights for business decision-making.
-It leverages machine learning and time-series forecasting to predict customer churn, forecast product demand, and segment customers based on their purchasing behavior.
+It leverages machine learning and time-series forecasting to predict customer churn,customer lifetime value (CLV) prediction, forecast product demand, and segment customers based on their purchasing behavior.

 ## Table of Contents